btskinner/randomizelabel/README.md

 ( 4 ) classid

 Which column contains the stratification category?
+NOTE: Stratification category must be integer.
 ```
-*NB: If you don't choose to randomize within groups, you won't be given the option to stratify.
-If you want to stratify across, for example, race/ethnicity or gender, but not within classrooms, then you should just chose to GROUP on that category*
+*NB: To prevent the potential for over-stratification based on different spellings or naming conventions (e.g., `female` vs `Female` vs `F` within the same column), the stratification category needs to be an integer.
+This may require preformatting of your input participant roster.*

 ### Decide the number of treatment groups

 The default is to only have a control group.
-Clearly, you probably want more.
+It is likely that you will want more.
 Choosing `1` means you want to have one treatment and one control group.

 ```
 How many treatment conditions, excluding control?